-3. Engaging customers
+3. Engaging customers Support for all customers

 - Support for all customers with their Tertiary Eco Efficiency System (Dispositif Eco Efficacité Tertiaire - DEET) declaration, including the preparation of all the necessary information for their mandatory declarations on the Operat platform. - Hundreds of meetings or discussions with our customers to support and amplify our energy performance actions.
 Closer collaboration has been initiated with several customers wanting enhanced action plans.